wimvelzeboer/fflib-training-sessions/fflib-soc-basics/README.md

 Use method overloading to enable different parts of the source to call the same logic, even when they do not have the same set of information available, e.g.; Records VS RecordIds

+The overloaded methods are typically used to gather the required input, if the caller method doesn't have that information yet.

 **Example methods**
 ```apex
 void doSomething(Set<Id> idSet);